New Tax Breaks in the Reconciliation Bill Would Reverse Much of the TCJA's Progress Toward Horizontal Equity

 While the TCJA generally improved horizontal equity by limiting itemized deductions and consolidating certain tax breaks, the reconciliation bill includes several new tax provisions that create horizontal inequities.1 Most notably, the “no tax on...” provisions create new tax breaks for tipped workers, overtime pay recipients, car loan borrowers, and seniors—making tax liability a function of employment characteristics, borrowing decisions, and age.
 The bill would also raise the cap on state and local tax (SALT) deductions from TCJA’s level of $10,000 to an income-limited $40,000, increasing the number of taxpayers who itemize and making tax rates more dependent on characteristics like state of residence and homeownership.

 What is the net effect of extending TCJA, which improves horizontal equity, while adding new tax breaks, which worsens it?
 We use our tax microsimulation model to answer this question, measuring how much tax rates vary after controlling for income and family type.
-Figures 1 and 2 below show the results.
+Figures 1 shows the results.

 Extending TCJA would improve horizontal equity.
 Relative to current law (that is, a TCJA expiration scenario), extending TCJA would meaningfully improve horizontal equity across most of the income distribution.
 Improvements are most pronounced for the top three quintiles, for whom the TCJA reduced the spread of tax rates among similar filers by roughly 20 to 40 percent on average.

-The reconciliation bill would undo almost all of this progress for middle-income taxpayers.
+The reconciliation bill would undo most of this progress for middle-income taxpayers.
 The additional tax provisions in each version of the reconciliation bill would undo much of the TCJA’s improvements to horizontal equity.
-The impact is most stark for the middle quintile, for whom the bill’s new tax deductions, which are targeted to this group, would almost entirely wipe out the TCJA’s horizontal equity gains.
+The impact is most stark for the middle quintile, for whom the bill’s new tax deductions, which are targeted to this group, would wipe out more than half of the TCJA’s horizontal equity gains.

 Appendix: Measuring Horizontal Equity